Cara-Barter/honouring-mmigw/README.md

 The land where I currently work and play is unceded homelands of the Coast Salish Peoples.

-I'd like to thank First Nations Tech Council for the support they have provided me in my educational journey over the past year.
-My educational team at BrainStation has been instrumental in my learning.
+I'd like to thank **First Nations Tech Council** for the support they have provided me in my educational journey over the past year.
+My educational team at **BrainStation** has been instrumental in my learning.
 I highly recommend their bootcamp program.

 ## Support

 If you have questions or comments or would like to contribute to the project, please feel free to contact me at the links above.
-If you like the project and want to see more Indigenous content on the web, please show some love and give it a star.
+If you like the project and want to see more Indigenous content on the web, please show some love and give it a star. :star: